 First, while there are said to be “20 different site” options identified by the A’s, Kaval tipped his hand as to the favorite back in February of this year, 2021.
 According to Brian Horwath of the Las Vegas Sun, and in a post dated July 23rd, 2021, the Las Vegas Festival Grounds, owned by Billionaire Phil Ruffin, “stood out”.
 Kaval was quoted as saying “On the north Strip at the Festival Grounds, to have that view back down the entire Strip, that would be pretty iconic.”

 But, in addition to that comment, Mr Ruffin himself was on a push to get his Festival Grounds considered as a future home for the A’s.
-On July 5th, 2021 it was reported that he told the The Wichita Eagle earlier that week that he was “scheduled to meet with a group of investors leading the push to bring the A’s to Las Vegas.
+On July 5th, 2021 it was reported that he told the news publication The Wichita Eagle earlier that week that he was “scheduled to meet with a group of investors leading the push to bring the A’s to Las Vegas.
 I think they want to talk to me about my land.
 The good part about baseball is they have 88 home games.
 So, that would be a very big deal.
 You wouldn’t be able to find a room in Vegas if that goes through.”

 The Oakland A’s relocating to Las Vegas and at the Las Vegas Festival Grounds would be the missing piece in a combination of land uses that, together, would redevelop the North Las Vegas Strip.
 Right now, Mr. Ruffin owns the Las Vegas Festival Grounds and the adjacent Circus Circus Hotel.
 The long-incomplete Fountainbleu Hotel is slated to be restarted yet again (now opening December 13, 2023), and that’s just across the street from Circus Circus.

-But those are not the only reasons for the assertion that’s where the A’s are headed.
+But those are not the only reasons for my assertion that’s where the A’s are headed.
 The pairing of two real estate billionaires, Fisher and Ruffin, leading a team of investors focused on bringing Major League Baseball to Las Vegas, would result in an exciting, “L.A.
 Live” style ballpark development that would effectively create a barbell-shaped flow of tourists between the North Strip and the South Strip.
 But there are even more advantages to the use of the Las Vegas Festival Grounds as the new home for the Oakland A’s.

 Because the Las Vegas Festival Grounds consists of 37 acres of clear-space land, there’s no major building that needs to be demolished and cleared, unlike the situation presented by The Mirage Hotel (recently announced as up for sale by MGM Resorts).
 So, right there, the Las Vegas Festival Grounds presents a cost savings just because there’s no existing building to take down.